benlagreca02/dotfiles/README.md

 need to commit, although I know this would probably solved by googling around.

 I've also been working on a Arch linux based, Hyprland setup.
-This has mostly just been for fun in my freetime.
+This has mostly just been for fun in my freetime, but I'm *really* considering switching to usign arch full time.

 ## Pulling in the dotfiles.
 If *you* want to use my dotffiles (yes you!) this is the subsection for you.